BohdanOne/Tic-Tac-Toe/README.md

-This program is simple Tic-Tac-Toe game based in lesson from 'Automate The Boring Stuff With Python'
+This program is simple Tic-Tac-Toe game based on lesson from 'Automate The Boring Stuff With Python'